MathieuBsqt/ai_training_challenge_toolkit/README.md

 }
 ````

+Here is the meaning for the different categories :
+- running : jobs that are assigned to a team, running
+- working_duplicates : running jobs but that are duplicated (more than 1 job for 1 team)
+- shut_down_to_relaunch : jobs stopped, that could be relaunched
+- orphans : jobs running, but with no corresponding team (to handle manually)
+- missingjobs : teams that have no jobs yet (not even stopped)
+- launching : jobs that are in launching status, will eventually become "running"
+- stopping : jobs that are in stopping status, will become "shut_down_to_relaunch"

 here we have 100 jobs that need to be launched (the 100 teams that we created earlier)

 You can get the detail instead of the counts :